Sound reinforcement system: Live music clubs and dance events

 Setting up sound reinforcement for live music clubs and dance events often poses unique challenges, because there is such a large variety of venues that are used as clubs, ranging from former warehouses or music theaters to small restaurants or basement pubs with concrete walls.
 Dance events may be held in huge warehouses, aircraft hangars or outdoor spaces.
 In some cases, clubs are housed in multi-story venues with balconies or in L-shaped rooms, which makes it hard to get a consistent sound for all audience members.
 The solution is to use fill-in speakers to obtain good coverage, using a delay to ensure that the audience does not hear the same reinforced sound at different times.

 The number of subwoofer speaker cabinets and power amplifiers dedicated to low-frequency sounds used in a club depends on the type of club, the genres of music played there, and the size of the venue.
 A small coffeehouse where traditional folk, bluegrass or jazz groups are the main performers may have no subwoofers, and instead rely on the full-range main PA speakers to reproduce bass sounds.
 On the other hand, a club where hard rock or heavy metal music bands play or a nightclub where DJs play dance music may have multiple large subwoofers, as these genres and music styles typically use powerful, deep bass sound.

 A challenge with designing sound systems for clubs is that the sound system may need to be used for both prerecorded music played by DJs and live music.
 A club system designed for DJs needs a DJ mixer and space for record players.
 In contrast, a live music club needs a mixing board designed for live sound, an onstage monitor system, and a multicore snake cable running from the stage to the mixer.
 Clubs that feature both types of shows may face challenges providing the desired equipment and set-up for both uses.
 Clubs can be a hostile environment for sound gear, in that the air may be hot, humid, and smoky.
 In some clubs, keeping power amplifiers cool may be a challenge.

-Church sound
+Houses of worship

 Churches and similar houses of worship often pose design challenges.
 Speakers may need to be unobtrusive to blend in with antique woodwork and stonework.
 In some cases, audio designers have designed custom-painted speaker cabinets.
 Some facilities, such as sanctuaries or chapels are long rooms with low ceilings and additional fill-in speakers are needed throughout the room to give good coverage.
 Once installed, church systems are often operated by amateur volunteers from the congregation, which means that they must be easy to operate and troubleshoot.
 To this end, some mixing consoles designed for houses of worship have automatic mixers, which turn down unused channels to reduce noise, and automatic feedback elimination circuits which detect and notch out frequencies that are feeding back.
 These features may also be available in multi-function consoles used in convention facilities and multi-purpose venues.